giogerardino/tictactoe-with-simple-AI/README.md

-# tictactoe with simple ai
+# tictactoe with a simple ai
-simple implementation of tictactoe with ai that uses minimax algorithm and gui to be implemented soon
+simple implementation of tictactoe with AI that uses a minimax algorithm